Nathanialuc5019/Project-1/README.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound traffic to the network.

+The load balancer aids in security by offloading traffic from a corporate server to a public cloud provider.
+Integrating an ELK (Elasticsearch, Logstash, and Kibana) server allows users to easily monitor the vulnerable VMs for changes to the file names and watch system metrics.

-Discuss: What aspect of security do what is load balancers and what does it  protect?
-What is the advantage of a jump box?_
+What is the advantage of a jump box?

+Filebeat monitors the logs in the specified locations.
+It detects changes to the filesystem.
+It collects logs and forwards them to Elastisearch or Logstash for indexing

+Metricbeat detects changes in system metrics such as CPU usage.
+We use it to detect SSH login attempts

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the netwok and system logs.

-TODO: What does Filebeat watch for?_
-TODO: What does Metricbeat record?_

 The configuration details of each machine is found below.